AlexTISYoung/snipar/docs/tutorial.rst

 While the script can be run for a .bed file containing a single chromosome, it can also be run for multiple bed files each containing a single chromosome.
 If the bed files are chr_1.bed, chr_2.bed, ..., chr_22.bed, then you can specify these files to the script as 'chr_~', where '~' is interpreted as a numerical wildcard character.
-The script first infers a genotyping error probability from Mendelian Errors between parents and offspring across all the input chromosomes, then it will infer the IBD segments shared between siblings for each chromosome.
+The script first infers genotyping error probabilities from Mendelian Errors between parents and offspring across all the input chromosomes, then it will infer the IBD segments shared between siblings for each chromosome.

 The IBD inference can be performed on a smaller set of SNPs than will be imputed to save computation time.